astronomer/astro-docs/cloud/stable/04_customize-airflow/01_upgrade-to-airflow-2.md

 If you'd like to test Airflow 2.0 locally with the Astronomer CLI, first read [Get Started with Airflow 2.0](https://astronomer.io/guides/get-started-airflow-2).

-> **Note:** The recommendations around the upgrade process are largely written in collaboration with the Apache Airflow project and community, though there a few differences in steps on Astronomer that we've made sure to outline below.
+> **Note:** The recommendations around the upgrade process are largely written in collaboration with the Apache Airflow project and community, though there are a few differences in steps on Astronomer that we've made sure to outline below.

 ## Why Airflow 2.0

 Airflow 2.0 was built to be fast, reliable, and infinitely scalable.
 Among the hundreds of new features both large and small, Airflow 2.0 includes:

 - [Refactored Airflow Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html#running-more-than-one-scheduler) for enhanced performance and high-availability.
-- [Full REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) that enables a lot of opportunity for automation.
+- [Full REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) that enables more opportunities for automation.
 - [Smart Sensors](https://airflow.apache.org/docs/apache-airflow/stable/smart-sensor.html) that execute as single, long-running tasks.
 - [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#taskflow-api) for a simpler way to pass information between tasks.
 - [Independent Providers](https://github.com/apache/airflow/tree/master/airflow/providers) for improved usability and a more agile release cadence.